 Coming from abroad or other parts of Thailand, you will probably take a flight first.
-The most logical airport to fly into Northern Thailand is Chiang Mai International Airport (CNX), with many national flights to/from for example Bangkok, Pattaya, Phuket, etc. Pai has a tiny airport, and there used to be a daily flight to Chiang Mai, but currently there are no operators.
+The most logical and practical airport to fly into Northern Thailand is Chiang Mai International Airport (CNX), with many national flights to/from for example Bangkok, Pattaya, Phuket, etc. Pai has a tiny airport, and there used to be a daily flight to Chiang Mai, but currently there are no operators.

 Getting from Chiang Mai to Pai